mullmon/IN2000Android/README.md

 # Splæsj </br>
-This repository contains the source code for the Android application Splæsj, which was developed as a part of a school project in course IN2000 - Software Engineering.</br>
+This repository contains the source code for the Android application Splæsj, which was developed as a part of a school project in course IN2000 - Software Engineering during the spring semester 2020.</br>

 __Contributors__:</br>
 Linn Melanie Østbøll, [mullmon](https://github.com/mullmon)</br>